freenas/freenas-docs/userguide/directoryservice.rst

 system to the latest %brand% |release| before attempting Active Directory integration.

-**Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping` ing the domain name of the Active Directory domain controller from :ref:`Shell` on the %brand% system.
+Before configuring the Active Directory service, ensure name resolution is properly configured by :command:`ping`ing the domain name of the Active Directory domain controller from :ref:`Shell` on the %brand% system.
 If the :command:`ping` fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the %brand% system.

-Next, add a DNS record for the %brand% system on the Windows server and verify that the hostname of the %brand% system can be pinged from the domain controller.
+Next, add a DNS record for the %brand% system on the Windows server and verify the hostname of the %brand% system can be pinged from the domain controller.

 Active Directory relies on Kerberos, which is a time sensitive protocol.
 The time on both the %brand% system and the Active Directory Domain Controller cannot be out of sync by more than a few minutes.
-The best way to ensure that the same time is running on both systems is to configure both systems to:
+The best way to ensure the same time is running on both systems is to configure both systems to:

 * use the same NTP server (set in :menuselection:`System --> NTP Servers`